rsdoiel/antenna/planet.md

 ---

-## Irish anti-migrant mobilisation now 'more organised'
+## Anti-migrant mobilisation now 'more organised' - monitor

 date: 2025-07-09, from: RTÉ News